apache/airflow/docs/apache-airflow/concepts/timetable.rst

 EventsTimetable
 ^^^^^^^^^^^^^^^

-Simply pass a list of ``datetimes`` for the DAG to run after.
+Simply pass a list of ``datetime``s for the DAG to run after.
 Useful for timing based on sporting events, planned communication campaigns, and other schedules that are arbitrary and irregular but predictable.

 The list of events must be finite and of reasonable size as it must be loaded every time the DAG is parsed.
 Optionally,